Clint Bowyer: TV appearances

 Bowyer made a guest appearance on an episode of A&E's Duck Dynasty in 2012 on an episode titled "Drag Me To Glory".
-Bowyer was featured in the episode using his customized camouflage limousine in a race with the shows star, Willie Robertson, who was using a similar limousine.
+Bowyer was featured in the episode using his customized camouflage limousine in a race with the show's star, Willie Robertson, who was using a similar limousine.
 In 2015, he co-hosted an episode of Diners, Drive-ins and Dives with Guy Fieri where they went around Charlotte to find the best food spots.

 In June 2019, Bowyer was a color commentator for the Fox NASCAR broadcast of the Xfinity race at Pocono.
 Part of a Cup drivers-only coverage, he worked alongside Kevin Harvick and Joey Logano in the broadcast booth.

-On October 8, 2020, Bowyer revealed that he would be joining the Fox Sports broadcast booth full time for the 2021 season, stepping away from the driver's seat.
+On October 8, 2020, Bowyer revealed that he would be joining the Fox Sports broadcast booth full-time for the 2021 season, stepping away from the driver's seat.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)